 There are no set texts for this course.
 A general bibliography is provided at the end of this syllabus, and further key readings will be listed for each lecture and seminar.
-This paper is particularly suitable for students who have taken papers A6, A7, or B7 in their previous years of study.

 After completion of this paper, students will be able to: